 When not in the mobile home for several weeks at a time it is a wise decision to turn off the water so that the owner avoids any possible issue with a water leak springing up and causing extensive damage to their mobile home.

-Please keep in mind, this is not needing to be done every time one leaves the home for a few hours but, rather, for a few days or weeks at a time.
+Please keep in mind, that this does not need to be done every time one leaves the home for a few hours but, rather, for a few days or weeks at a time.

 Plumbing leaks can spring up without notice creating severe damage to the underbelly of the mobile home flooring system.

-When looking at keeping your costs down while living in a mobile home it is imperative to follow basic maintenance steps in order to keep your mobile home in proper working order.
-Avoiding these basic tasks in an effort to be thrifty could easily cost you thousands of dollars in additional damage that will far outweigh your possible savings!
+When looking at keeping your costs down while living in a mobile home it is imperative to follow basic maintenance steps to keep your mobile home in proper working order.
+Avoiding these basic tasks to be thrifty could easily cost you thousands of dollars in additional damage that will far outweigh your possible savings!

 Leaving a mobile home for six months can also result in a myriad of issues that can be costly to repair when not attended to immediately like spiders, water leaks, stains, molds, and all similar things.

-If you plan to leave your mobile home for an extended period of time, make sure to do the following:
+If you plan to leave your mobile home for an extended period, make sure to do the following:

 - Secure your home and make it appear occupied,